bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfTrackCrossed_0tJ0zrZfrEWfrDbpRcmd38/Documentation.md

-Indicate the number of track which OCS supporting system used to cross.
+Indicates the number of tracks which OCS supporting system crosses.